data-science-hub/data-science-hub.github.io/features.md

 ##### Data Standards

 We want to promote an environment where annotated data is produced and shared with the wider research community.
 We therefore require authors to ensure that any data used or produced in their study are represented with community-based data formats and metadata standards.
-These data should furthermore be made openly available and freely reusable, unless privacy or confidentiality concerns apply.
+These data should furthermore be made openly available and freely reusable, unless privacy concerns apply.

 ##### Semantic Publishing